Engineering

 These 10 tips will help you write bug reports that are clear, actionable, and get resolved fast — whether you're a QA engineer, a developer, or a product manager reporting an issue you found in production.

-1. Write a descriptive title
+1. Write a descriptive bug report title

 The title is the first thing a developer sees when scanning the backlog.
 "Bug in checkout" tells them nothing.
 "Checkout fails with 500 error when applying discount code on mobile Safari" tells them everything they need to prioritize and investigate.